 Pinterest Traffic Avalanche – We struggled for months trying to learn how to make beautiful looking Pinterest pins that actually drove traffic to our blog.
 After taking this course everything changed for our Pinterest strategy.
 We started creating viral pins that drove tens of thousands of page views to our site each month.

 Stupid Simple SEO – If you are a blogging you have probably ignored SEO (search engine optimization) or roll your eyes every time you hear someone mention it.
 We certainly did!
 But if you are blogging for the long haul learning how to drive free organic traffic from Google is a must.
 Social media platforms change their algorithms so much it far too dangerous to put all your eggs in one basket.
-Worth every single penny for more advanced bloggers or new bloggers wanting to get a jump start on SEO.
+Find out why we think the course is worth every penny with our in-depth Stupid Simple SEO Review!

 Flourish With Facebook Ads – Another excellent Facebook ads course designed specifically for bloggers.
 Monica is an absolute expert in this field and goes through every step you need to succeed in using Facebook ads to grow your blog.
 She makes Facebooks ads very simple to understand and start using right away.
 We have had a handful of traffic campaigns running at or below $0.02 per click!

 Six Figure Blogger – Designed for advanced bloggers who are looking to branch out and start making their own digital products and courses.
 We got through the first couple of modules and quickly felt like we had already received the knowledge that paid for the course.
 Learn everything you need to know about figuring out exactly what products and courses to make for your audience and the step by step process on how to sell it to them.

 If you are interested in starting your own blog, we have a step-by-step tutorial which will walk you through everything you need to know.
 We also have a Free Start a Blog Boot Camp that is packed to the brim with the incredible blogging knowledge to help you launch and run a successful money making blog.